 While this transformation will take time, and more engagement with the community and with partner agencies is critical, at maturity Hamilton Health Team plans to serve the whole of Hamilton with a long-term population health approach that builds on successful work in the community and strong partnerships.

-This process is at a very early stage.
 Upon review of the initial self-assessment proposals from across the province, the Ministry invited the Hamilton Health Team to move forward immediately in the next phase of the Ontario Health Team application and selection process by submitting a full application.

 The Hamilton Health Team submitted its full application to the Ministry by the deadline, October 9, 2019.

-The HHT steering committee continues to move forward with the planning process and preparation for the next phase of OHT readiness.
 Patient and partner engagement is central to the success of this initiative and a key area of focus in next steps.
 The team is committed to meaningfully engaging patients, families, caregivers, a broad array of partners and the communities we serve.

 Reports and Documents

 - Ontario Health Teams Update, Report to Board of Health – September 16, 2019 (PDF, 926 KB)

 - Hamilton Health Team Self-Assessment Submission: May 15, 2019 (PDF, 752 KB)